enqueuer-land/enqueuer/docs/README.md

     $ npm install --global enqueuer enqueuer-plugin-amqp
     $ nqr -p amqp

-You'll see that the `enqueuer-plugin-amqp` plugin will be loaded.
+You'll see that the "'enqueuer-plugin-amqp'" plugin will be loaded.
 Every enqueuer compatible module gets implicitly loaded.
-In order to be enqueuer compatible, a module has to have an `entryPoint` exported function in its main file and, in its package.json file, it has to have either 'enqueuer' or 'nqr' as keywords.
+In order to be enqueuer compatible, a module has to have an "'entryPoint'" exported function in its main file and, in its package.json file, it has to have either 'enqueuer' or 'nqr' as keywords.

 ### Stacker